okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section04/index.md

 ---
-title: Your Okta config object
+title: Create Your Okta Config Object
 ---
-# Create your Okta config object
+## Create Your Okta Config Object

-### Things You Need
 After you create the application, there are two values that you need:

 * **Client ID** - Find it in the applications list or on the **General** tab of a specific application.